caracal-pipeline/caracal-docs/sphinx/manual/intro/index.rst

 ---------------------------------------------

 The following workers are available in Caracal.
 Typically, they are executed in the same order in which they are given below.
-Only the first three workers (general, get_data and  observation_config) should always be executed.
+Only the first three workers (general, getdata and  obsconf) should always be executed.
 All other workers are optional.

 :ref:`general`
 ^^^^^^^^^^^^^^